Can Large Language Models Transform Computational Social Science?: Generation Results

 As a tradeoff for \llm{'s} efficiency, \textbf{researchers will face the burden of manually validating generative outputs.} It is well-known that automatic performance metrics fail to capture human preferences~\citep{goyal2022news,liang2022holistic}.
-In fact, we found that BLEU \citep{post-2018-call}, BERTScore \citep{zhangbertscore}, and BLEURT \citep{sellam2020bleurt} that rely on comparisons to human written groundtruth all produced largely uninterpretable scores for generation tasks (see Table~\ref{tab:gen_auto_results} in the Appendix).
+In fact, we found that BLEU, BERTScore, and BLEURT, which rely on comparisons to human written ground truth, all produced uninterpretable scores for generation tasks.
 This highlights a fundamental challenge for evaluation of generation systems in CSS, especially if zero-shot performance continues to improve.
 As zero-shot models approach or outperform the quality of the gold-reference generations, reference-based scoring becomes an \emph{invalid construct} for measuring models' true utility~\citep{raji2ai}, even if we assume the semantic similarity metrics are ideal.
-This motivates our use of reference-free expert evaluation of generations, that is, asking expert annotators which generation is more accurate with regard to the input or preferable.
+This motivates our use of reference-free expert evaluation of generations, that is, asking expert annotators which generation is more accurate with regard to the input.
 However, this alternative is limited by both cost and reproducibility concerns~\citep{karpinska-etal-2021-perils}.
 There is a clear need for new metrics and procedures to quantify model utility for CSS.